Performance Analysis of Finite Blocklength Transmissions Over Wiretap Fading Channels: An Average Information Leakage Perspective: Numerical Results and Discussion

 \subsection{Adaptive and Non-Adaptive Designs}

-Fig. \ref{sim5} depicts the optimal IST according to the adaptive design, as well as the optimal blocklength $N^*$ and power allocation $\alpha^*$ for $L=1000$ realizations of the main link $\|\h_b\|^2$ sorted in ascending order.
-It is clear that as the main channel quality improves, the smaller the blocklength the adaptive algorithm requires to significantly improve the IST, leading to an overall AST performance enhancement.
+Fig. \ref{sim5} depicts the optimal IST for the adaptive design, as well as the optimal blocklength $N^*$ and power allocation $\alpha^*$ for $L=1000$ realizations of the main link $\|\h_b\|^2$ sorted in ascending order.
+It is clear that as the main channel quality improves, a smaller blocklength is required by the adaptive algorithm to significantly boost the IST, leading to an overall AST performance enhancement.
 In addition, Fig. \ref{sim5} shows that a smaller portion of FBL transmit power should generally be dedicated to the confidential signals corresponding to smaller $\alpha$ when Bob experiences relatively low channel quality, e.g., between $\|\h_b\|^2=2.7$ and $\|\h_b\|^2=5.5$.
 Such a power allocation is required to confuse Eve with stronger AN, while satisfying the required AIL secrecy level.

 Fig. \ref{sim6} illustrates the performance of AST for the non-adaptive design under Rayleigh fading with AN beamforming for different blocklengths and power allocations.
 We see that the AST is jointly non-convex w.r.t. $N$ and $\alpha$ and peaks at $(N^* = 233, \alpha^*=0.43)$ for the given system setting.
 This can be explained as follows: When $N$ is small, the secrecy requirement plays an important role in significantly decreasing the AST.
 By increasing $N$ up to a certain threshold, the AST is improved due to the favorable trade-off between $N$ and $\Pr(\tilde{\gamma}_b \geq \gamma_1)$ in the AST given in \Prob{4}.
 When $N$ exceeds this threshold, the multiplicative term $\Pr(\tilde{\gamma}_b \geq \gamma_1)$ becomes less significant in determining the overall AST performance.
 Overall, this figure highlights the importance of proper blocklength design and power allocation.